natoo-chow/minimatlab/README.md

 We aim to make this project useful for us student, helping us learn maths， physics and of course CS.
 The developers of this programme are new to python, so please be tolerant of the bugs of the programme.

-# setup How to install ?
+# Setup: How to install ?
 create a setup.py in the same root of minimatlab copy and paste the following code:
 ```python